 This is a great career field for people with an artistic talent who would like to get involved in the entertainment industry.
 This is not an easy field to break into, but with determination and hard work, many set designers can find work in this industry.

-A Set Designer must possess the following qualities and skills:
+A Set Designer should possess the following qualities and skills:

 A set designer is needed in many different places.
 They may work in a film studio, a television studio, or in a theater.
 Sometimes a set designer is needed on location.
 They will work as part of a team to help conceptualize the set being built.
 A set designer often travels from one place to another.